solana-labs/solana/book/src/stake-delegation-and-rewards.md

 * `credits_observed` - The total credits claimed over the lifetime of the program.

+* `activated` - the epoch at which this stake was activated/delegated.
+The full stake will be counted after warm up.

+* `deactivated` - the epoch at which this stake will be completely de-activated, which is `cool down` epochs after StakeInstruction::Deactivate is issued.

-### StakeState::MiningPool
+### StakeState::RewardsPool

-There are two approaches to the mining pool.
-The bank could allow the StakeState program to bypass the token balance check, or a program representing the mining pool could run on the network.
-To avoid a single network wide lock, the pool can be split into several mining pools.
-This design focuses on using StakeState::MiningPool instances as the cluster wide mining pools.

-* 256 StakeState::MiningPool are initialized, each with 1/256 number of mining pool
-tokens stored as `Account::lamports`.
+To avoid a single network wide lock or contention in redemption, 256 RewardsPools are part of genesis under pre-determined keys, each with std::u64::MAX credits to be able to satisfy redemptions according to point value.

-The stakes and the MiningPool are accounts that are owned by the same `Stake` program.
+The Stakes and the RewardsPool are accounts that are owned by the same `Stake` program.

-### StakeInstruction::Initialize
+### StakeInstruction::DelegateStake(u64)

+The Stake account is moved from Unitialized to StakeState::Stake form.
+This is how stakers choose their initial delegate validator node and activate their stake account lamports.

-* `account[0]` - RW - The StakeState::Delegate instance.
+* `account[0]` - RW - The StakeState::Stake instance. <br>
+      `StakeState::Stake::credits_observed` is initialized to `VoteState::credits`,<br>
+      `StakeState::Stake::voter_pubkey` is initialized to `account[1]`,<br>
+      `StakeState::Stake::stake` is initialized to the u64 passed as an argument above,<br>
-  `StakeState::Delegate::credits_observed` is initialized to `VoteState::credits`.
+      `StakeState::Stake::activated` is initialized to current Bank epoch, and<br>
-  `StakeState::Delegate::voter_pubkey` is initialized to `account[1]`
+      `StakeState::Stake::deactivated` is initialized to std::u64::MAX

 * `account[1]` - R - The VoteState instance.

+* `account[2]` - R - syscall::current account, carries information about current Bank epoch

 ### StakeInstruction::RedeemVoteCredits

-The Staker or the owner of the Stake account sends a transaction with this instruction to claim rewards.
+The staker or the owner of the Stake account sends a transaction with this instruction to claim rewards.

 The Vote account and the Stake account pair maintain a lifetime counter of total rewards generated and claimed.
-When claiming rewards, the total lamports deposited into the Stake account and as validator commission is proportional to `VoteState::credits - StakeState::credits_observed`.

-* `account[0]` - RW - The StakeState::MiningPool instance that will fulfill the
-reward.
+Rewards are paid according to a point value supplied by the Bank from inflation.
+A `point` is one credit * one staked lamport, rewards paid are proportional to the number of lamports staked.

-* `account[1]` - RW - The StakeState::Delegate instance that is redeeming votes
+* `account[0]` - RW - The StakeState::Stake instance that is redeeming rewards.
-credits.
-* `account[2]` - R - The VoteState instance, must be the same as
+* `account[1]` - R - The VoteState instance, must be the same as `StakeState::voter_pubkey`
-`StakeState::voter_pubkey`
+* `account[2]` - RW - The StakeState::RewardsPool instance that will fulfill the request (picked at random).
+* `account[3]` - R - syscall::rewards account from the Bank that carries point value.

-Reward is paid out for the difference between `VoteState::credits` to `StakeState::Delgate.credits_observed`, and `credits_observed` is updated to `VoteState::credits`.
+Reward is paid out for the difference between `VoteState::credits` to `StakeState::Stake::credits_observed`, multiplied by `syscall::rewards::Rewards::validator_point_value`.
+`StakeState::Stake::credits_observed` is updated to`VoteState::credits`.
 The commission is deposited into the Vote account token balance, and the reward is deposited to the Stake account token balance.

-The total lamports paid is a percentage-rate of the lamports staked muiltplied by the ratio of rewards being redeemed to rewards that could have been generated during the rate period.

-Any random MiningPool can be used to redeem the credits.

 ```rust,ignore
 let credits_to_claim = vote_state.credits - stake_state.credits_observed;